NirvaCx/RadIceCream/README.md

 Or run the executable .bat file which does the above for you automatically

 ## How to run (Versions Prior to 1.1.0)
+Important note about versions prior to 1.1.0: They WILL crash after running for a certain amount of time due to an imperfection in the version of FPGRARS we used for those earlier versions.
+Replacing the old fpgrars version in the folder with the one used in 1.1.0 should absolutely fix this problem :)

 Open terminal from the game directory and type in the following:
 ```
 ./fpgrars-x86_64-pc-windows-msvc--unb.exe main.s